amankumar2k24/Nest-Practice/auth-api-jwt/README.md

 In Auth module 0
    - i have added LocalStrategy in providers array and
    - i have added PassportModule in imports array

+Created local-authGuard and added it in app.controller by using @UseGuards(LocalAuthGuard)